 In fact, according to the program, girls are supposedly better than boys at a lot of things, including hand-eye coordination.
 (Saying “you throw like a girl” should be a compliment!)
 Not this girl…..

 After the first couple of web conference classes, I quickly became lost and confused by what they were teaching, and I became increasingly annoyed at the increasingly misandrist ideology I felt they were pushing.
 I really don’t think pitting girls against boys is going to help our society become more egalitarian than it already is.

 Eventually, I quit the program.
-It simply wasn’t a good fit for me.
+While their intentions to empower young women in the workforce are honorable, it simply wasn’t a good fit for me.
 I felt like I was being sought out to attend the course solely because I’m female, based on a generalized presumption that all young females want to get into STEM fields, but are being held back by external factors (i.e. gender bias and social conditioning since childhood).
 I bet a lot of other young girls and women do – but not all of us.
 Certainly not this girl!